 - If you are Scottish, Welsh and Northern Irish, but normally live* in England, and have done so for the last three years, you should be able to receive a loan

-- You can receive the postgraduate loan to study in England as an EU student.
+- For January 2021 entry only, you can receive the postgraduate loan to study in England as an EU student.
 You will need to have been resident* in the European Economic Area (EEA) or Switzerland for at least three years prior to the beginning of your course

 - Students aged under 60 will be eligible for a loan.

 Students who have previously been awarded a Postgraduate Master's Loan will in most circumstances not be eligible for another Postgraduate Master's Loan for a new course, even where they only received part payment of the loan.